owasp-sbot/MGraph/docs/code/mgraph/mgraph-architecture-combined__jan-12.md

 ## Introduction

-The MGraph-AI project has reached a critical point where architectural refinement is necessary to support its expanding capabilities and use cases.
+The MGraph-DB project has reached a critical point where architectural refinement is necessary to support its expanding capabilities and use cases.
 The ability to make these significant architectural changes is enabled by our comprehensive test coverage, achieved through AI-assisted test generation.
 This 100% code coverage provides confidence in refactoring while maintaining system integrity and functionality.

-At its core, MGraph-AI serves as a universal graph-based data transformation and manipulation system.
+At its core, MGraph-DB serves as a universal graph-based data transformation and manipulation system.
 It creates an internal representation that can seamlessly convert between different data formats while preserving data fidelity.
 This enables powerful data manipulation capabilities while maintaining the ability to round-trip data back to its original format or transform it into any supported format.

 ## Data Flow Architecture

 ### Provider Data Flow
-MGraph-AI implements a sophisticated data flow pattern where external data formats are transformed into an internal representation and back:
+MGraph-DB implements a sophisticated data flow pattern where external data formats are transformed into an internal representation and back:

 1. **Input Phase**
    - External data in various formats (RSS, XML, JSON, etc.)